 A compost bin, or heap, is best sited on soil but can work on concrete.
-It is imperative to add the right mixture of materials and light sprinklings of healthy soil (or manure), which introduce the micro-organisms required to get the composting process going.
+It is important to add the right mixture of materials and light sprinklings of healthy soil (or manure), which introduce the micro-organisms required to get the composting process going.
 Placing the bin in a sunny location will speed up the process, but it will also work in the shade.
-Place your bin (or heap) anywhere that's convenient, but not too close to your house.
+Place your bin anywhere that's convenient, but not too close to your house!

 Step Two - Start adding your materials

 Anything that has recently lived can be composted, but care needs to be taken with certain materials, including meat and fish.
 The most common materials composted are: fruit and vegetable trimmings, grass cuttings and garden waste.
-In addition to these, you can compost paper and cardboard.
+In addition to these, you can compost small amounts of paper and cardboard.

-Step Three - Fill up your bin and Let time work its magic
+Step Three - Fill up your bin and give it time!